 For young women between the ages of 18 and 25, the rate rose by 60%.

-Chua noted that there was a “stark contrast” when it came to males, explaining: “What we see is basically no change in the rate of antidepressant prescribing after March 2020 in young men, and there is a sudden drop in the rate of antidepressant prescribing for adolescents among them.” “.
+Chua noted that there was a “stark contrast” when it came to males, explaining: “What we see is basically no change in the rate of antidepressant prescribing following March 2020 in young men, and there is a sudden drop in the rate of antidepressant prescribing for adolescents among them.” “.

-“During the pandemic, I found myself being prescribed antidepressants at rates I had never been before,” confirmed Chua, who decided to conduct the research to help enrich the conversation about the country’s youth mental health crisis.
+“During the pandemic, I found myself being prescribed antidepressants at rates I had never been before,” confirmed Chua, who decided to conduct the research to help enrich the conversation regarding the country’s youth mental health crisis.

 “By the second year of the pandemic, emergency room visits had increased due to deteriorating mental health among young people, and we saw a slight increase in visits for suicide attempts or self-harm, especially among teenage girls,” said Dr. Neha Choudhury, a child and adolescent psychiatrist at Massachusetts General Hospital.